Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: A Further Regularization of the (Dual) Hitchcock Problem

 \section{A Further Regularization of the (Dual) Hitchcock Problem}

-In Section \ref{sc:PROB}, we have seen that we can approximate (some) solutions to the bilevel Hitchcock problem \eqref{pr:PROB-BilevelHitch} by solutions to the regularized bilevel Hitchcock problems \eqref{pr:REG-RegBilevelHitch}, if we drive the regularization parameter $\gamma$ towards $0$.
+In \cref{sc:PROB}, we have seen that we can approximate solutions to the bilevel Hitchcock problem \cref{pr:PROB-BilevelHitch} by solutions to the regularized bilevel Hitchcock problems \cref{pr:REG-RegBilevelHitch}, if we drive the regularization parameter $\gamma$ towards $0$.
 However, until now we did not comment on how to actually compute solutions to the latter.

-In general, the problems \eqref{pr:REG-RegBilevelHitch}$_{\gamma > 0}$ are non-convex optimization problems, which inherently present several challenges, such as the presence of non-global minima and/or saddle points.
-Additionally, although there exists a solution operator mapping the marginals to the (unique) solution of the regularized Kantorovich problem, we currently lack a first-order optimality system or derivatives of the solution operator that could be used to solve the regularized bilevel problems.
-Consequently, we would need to rely on derivative-free optimization algorithms.
+In general, the problems \hyperref[pr:REG-RegBilevelHitch]{(BH$_\gamma$)$_{\gamma > 0}$} are non-convex optimization problems, which inherently present several challenges, such as the presence of non-global minima and/or saddle points.
+Additionally, although there exists a solution operator which maps the marginals to the (unique) solution of the regularized Kantorovich problem, we currently lack a first-order optimality system and derivatives of the solution operator that could be used to solve the regularized bilevel problems.
 While obtaining such first-order information might be feasible in certain related problems (see, e.g., \cite{carioni2023extremal}), we pursue a different approach that we consider more convenient.

-The solution to the regularized Hitchcock problems \eqref{pr:REG-RegHitch}$_{\gamma > 0}$ is unique, but its corresponding Lagrangian multipliers are not: Theorem \ref{th:REG-RegHitchDualSys} reveals that we can (constantly) shift the multipliers in opposite directions and these shifted vectors will still be multipliers for the regularized transport plan; also, the kernel of the $(\substitute)_+$-operator provides another source of non-uniqueness for the multipliers, as any value of their outer sum that is smaller than the cost of transportation is simply cut off.
-While the uniqueness of the dual variables may not be necessary to compute derivatives of \eqref{pr:REG-RegHitch}'s solution mapping, we shall see in the following that it turns out to be very useful if we enforce it by introducing another regularization.
+The solution to the regularized Hitchcock problems \hyperref[pr:REG-RegHitch]{(H$_\gamma$)$_{\gamma > 0}$} is unique, but its corresponding Lagrangian multipliers are not: \cref{th:REG-RegHitchDualSys} reveals that we can (constantly) shift the multipliers in opposite directions and these shifted vectors will still be multipliers for the regularized transport plan; also, the kernel of the $(\substitute)_+$-operator provides another source of non-uniqueness for the multipliers, as any value of their outer sum that is smaller than the cost of transportation is simply cut off.
+While the uniqueness of the dual variables may not be necessary to compute derivatives of \cref{pr:REG-RegHitch}'s solution mapping, we shall see in the following that it turns out to be very useful if we enforce this property by introducing another regularization.

 Given the marginals $\mu_1 \in \R^{n_1}$ and $\mu_2 \in \R^{n_2}$, the cost matrix $c \in \R^{n_1 \times n_2}$, as well as the regularization parameters $\gamma, \varepsilon > 0$, we seek to find solutions $\alpha_1 \in \R^{n_1}$ and $\alpha_2 \in \R^{n_2}$ to the regularized nonlinear system of equations